 - Doubts are real; they're a part of healthy adolescent independence-seeking, and can actually serve to strengthen faith.
 Our job is to help kids acknowledge and walk through their doubts, not get lost in them. - Only one in three Canadian young adults who attended church weekly as a child still do so beyond their high school years.
-The time and place teens leave the church is often in their transition periods of life.
-The challenge of transitions stirs up faith questions.
-Recognize that these are important times to explore questions and doubts. - Many teens walk away from faith because it stops "feeling" true for them.
+The time and place teens leave the church is often in their transition periods of life. - Many teens walk away from faith because it stops "feeling" true for them.
 How they experience faith content determines its reality to them, leaving them judging truth by their own personal narrative rather than by faith and reason. - Teens aren't interested in a faith that seems to repress those who are different.
 This misunderstanding of the heart of God pushes many teens away from him.
-We must be an embodied apologetic, showing them what God's heart for others looks like in the way we treat those around us.
+We must be an embodied apologetic, showing them what God's heart for others look like in the way we treat those around us.